ErezStu/Angular-Customers-List/README.md

-# An app thatthat holds a list of employees’ companies and detail of each employee.
+# An app that holds a list of employees’ companies and detail of each employee.

 I use Angular, Bootstrap and firebase for the database.

-Type "npm install" and run it with the comand line "node app"
+Type "npm install" and run it with the command line "node app"

 Enjoy